B A R E L Y B A D W E B S I T E |

 November 22, 2020: Today I received an email from an organization called Three Interesting Things.
 The gist of the mail was that part of the podcast named Three Interesting Things had to do with how many U.S. states are at least partly north of Canada's southernmost point.
 You can and should listen to that podcast at https://threeinterestingthings.captivate.fm/, where you must find the episode published on November 17, 2020, titled, I swear, "Comb Your Gums."
 The First Interesting Thing ends at approximately 11:55. |

 The southernmost point of Canada is in Lake Erie on a now-uninhabited island called Middle Island, which is part of Pelee Township, which is part of the province of Ontario (which should not be confused with the nearby Middle Bass Island, which is part of Ohio).
 Although always a part of Canada, Middle Island was until 2000 owned by an Ohio car dealer who bought it as a pleasure island for his family.
 After his death his heirs sold it by outcry auction.
 A non-profit agency called The Canadian Nature Conservancy, which had publicly raised funds for the purpose, bought it for roughly U$867,000 and then deeded it to Canada.
 You can read more HERE and HERE and HERE and HERE.
 In any case, the question is how many U.S. states are at least partly north of some part of Canada, and I hereby declare as follows: The southernmost point of Middle Island, Ontario, Canada, This is the same as a latitude of 41.68138 degrees north.
-If you have any reason at all for even remotely, possibly, maybe thinking that I might even remotely possibly might be wrong about this exact point, please let me know immediately.
+If you have any reason at all for even remotely, possibly, maybe thinking that I might even remotely possibly might be wrong about this exact point, please immediately.
 It's because of people like you that I have been able to narrow down that exact latitude to a pretty high degree of accuracy with a pretty high degree of confidence, as you'll see below.
 If you find yourself wandering around on Middle Island or approaching it from Lake Erie, and if you have a GPS unit that can tell you latitude and longitude, please go ahead and locate that southernmost point and let me know what your numbers are, and do take a photo or two, and thanks.
 If you're in charge of at least three secret, high-altitude spy planes and you can get them to photograph and triangulate the position, feel free.
 Same if you have the power to alter the orbits of imaging satellites or the International Space Station: Just go ahead and get 'er done and get me the results ASAP, and -- again -- thanks.

 Four sources.
 Below are the